Webstop/core-styles/docs/grocery/circulars/standard-promotion-item.md

 ---
 layout: docs
 title: Standard Promotion Circular Item
 description: Individual image items inside the digital circular.
 group: grocery
 toc: true
 ---

+*The Standard Promotion replaces the legacy SIMG item.*

+In marketing, promotion refers to any type of marketing communication used to inform or persuade target audiences of the relative merits of a product, service, brand or issue.
+The aim of promotion is to increase awareness, create interest, generate sales or create brand loyalty.

 ## Examples